Get Started

 customAuth: false,

-userToken: 'rerfesh.token',
+userToken: 'refresh.token',

-saveFunction: saveTokenFromLocalStorage
+saveFunction: saveTokenFromLocalStorage,

 Errors